victorgarciaesgi/nuxt-typed-router/README.md

 [![npm downloads][npm-total-downloads-src]][npm-downloads-href]
 <img src='https://img.shields.io/npm/l/nuxt-typed-router.svg'>

+> ⚠️ Nuxt 3.4 introduced a breaking change in its router output
+> Install `v3.1.4-beta.0` of nuxt-typed-router if you're using this Nuxt version

 ## Provide a type safe router to Nuxt with auto-generated typed definitions for route path, name and params

 - Supports all programmatic navigation utils (`NuxtLink`, `useRouter`, `navigateTo`, `useRoute`, `useLocalePath`, etc...)